Routes from Larche through

 The trail to the pass was badly maintained in several places, and required walking several hundred meters (yards) in footsteps on a steeply sideways-slanted hillside.
 In other words, it was a bit dangerous and absolutely required fabulous balance or trekking poles!
 The Paso del Bue is quite exposed (see photo above) and requires care.

 After the pass, the trail continues over slabs of rock and stones for about 1 mile before reaching dirt.
 In the photo at left, the trail runs about one-third of the way down the slope beneath the cliffs, and turns right into a gap in the ridge.
 Some maps show a trail along the very crest between France and Italy, but the Laus guardian told me that this was very dangerous.
-The correct trail shown in the photo is not on most maps; but is shown on the special map with booklet available from IGN called "Haute Tinée Alta Val Sutra (#6 in the series Alpes San Frontières—the best map from the Pas de Cavalle to Santa Anna.)
+The correct trail shown in the photo is now on the Geoportail site and probably on recent IGN maps; but was shown on the special map with booklet available from IGN called "Haute Tinée Alta Val Sutra (#6 in the series Alpes San Frontières—the best map from the Pas de Cavalle to Santa Anna, if it is still available..)

 At a branch in the trail in view of a stone military building, a direct trail to the left leads towards the pass, but it looked eroded and dangerous; I chose to go to the right, scrambling up an eroded slope to a better trail that went in front of the military structure.
 From there, after a flat stretch, it takes some scrambling up steep somewhat slippery slope on an eroded but safe-enough trail to the Paso Saboulé.
 From the pass, you can choose between two very good trails is to Santa Anna.
 The shorter route, by perhaps one-half hour goes left to the Passo Tesina.
 The longer route crosses into France, passes by some nice alpine lakes before crossing back into Italy on a road carved steeply into the mountainside (here I saw two bouquetin), and descends by a closed-off dirt road to Santa Anna.
 Total walking time is about 6 hours.
 The rough route described above, while exciting, should only be taken by those equipped with trekking poles, and who are wiling to undergo a degree of risk, exposure, and difficulty, and not by the average trail walker.